Reach Mobile vs. Verizon Wireless Review

 Reach Mobile’s plans

-With Reach Mobile, you’ve got five basic choices: a 2 GB, 5 GB, 10 GB, 15 GB, or unlimited data plan.
+With Reach Mobile, you’ve got five basic choices: a 2 GB, 5 GB, 10 GB, or 15 GB plan, plus two unlimited data plans.
 No matter which one you choose, you’ll get mobile hotspot data, HD video streaming, and unlimited talk and text.
 Just take a look at the chart below.

 Reach Mobile plan prices

-Judging by this chart, Reach’s prices are incredibly cheap.
+Reach’s prices are incredibly affordable.
 But keep in mind that these are just the promo prices, and your cost will go up by $10/month once the deals expire.
-Even without the promo pricing, Reach's $45/month unlimited plan beats the price of any unlimited plan from Verizon.
+Even without the promo pricing, Reach's $45/month unlimited plan beats the price of Verizon's tiered myPlan options, though it ties Simplicity's standard $45/mo rate and loses to Simplicity's $30/mo promo rate.

 Money